Beth Weinstein

 Biography

 Beth is a registered architect and founded Architecture Agency in 2002 after more than a decade of practice in the offices of Jean Nouvel, Asymptote, SOM and others.
 She has coordinated and taught undergraduate and graduate design studios; capstone; critical inquiry; history, theory and techniques of representation; building technologies; and workshop-seminars exploring performance, politics and public space.
-Recent pedagogical projects explored how urban spaces invisible-ize, how states of exception curtail rights of assembly, and rethink architecture and urban social and ecological infrastructures through the lens of the anthropocene.
+In recent courses, she and her students have examined Paris through lenses of empire and postcolony and have reimagined social and ecological architectures and infrastructures along NYC’s East River.
 She has lectured internationally, taught at ENSA Paris-Malaquais, the Ecole Spéciale d’Architecture (ESA), Confluence Institute and Columbia University in Paris, as well as Columbia’s GSAPP, Rensselaer Polytechnic Institute, Pratt Institute, and Parsons/The New School for Design.
 At the University of Arizona she is a faculty affiliate of the School of Art, of the Social, Cultural, and Critical Theory GIDP (SCCT), and Arizona Institutes for Resilience (AIR).

 Courses